Loubnaelghazi/MINI-PROJECT-FIRST-WEBSITE-GROUPE-PROJECT-/README.md

 # MINI-PROJECT-FIRST-WEBSITE-GROUPE-PROJECT-
 # Collaborative Website Project

 Welcome to our first collaborative website project!
 This project was undertaken as a group effort to build our understanding of HTML, CSS, and JavaScript.
-In addition to the website files, we've included a detailed project report in the `report` directory, providing insights into our approach, challenges, and design choices.
+In addition to the website files, we've included a detailed project report, providing insights into our approach, challenges, and design choices.

 ## Table of Contents